whistle-hikhi/K-nearest-neighbors/README.md

 - For classification: using major voting to get the class of data point

 ## KD Tree KNN
+- Split the data into regions by median values coordiantes
+- Create binary tree where each node is a region

 ## Ball Tree KNN
+- Split the data into hypershphere
+- Each node is a ball containing a subset of data
+- Choose a centroid and radius to enclosed points